 “Kant thought that men will surely return to Metaphysics as one returns to one's mistress after a quarrel,” writes Hannah Arendt in her book The Life of The Mind.
 Arendt is right; Kant’s motivation for writing the first Critique was to save metaphysics from Hume’s skepticism.
 In my opinion, Kant was overestimating the power of his own and Hume’s philosophical arguments—metaphysics is what it’s; it can never be destroyed or saved by philosophy.

-The word “aryan” has acquired serious geopolitical ramifications in the last hundred years, but this word is probably derived from the words “arya’ and “anarya,” which occur frequently in all the four Vedas (and other ancient Hindu literature: the Puranas, the Mahabharata).
+The word “aryan” has acquired serious geopolitical ramifications in the last hundred years, but this word is probably derived from the words “arya’ and “anarya,” which occur frequently in all the four Vedas (and other ancient texts such as the Puranas, the Mahabharata).
 Since the first Veda, the Rigveda, is placed by scholars between the 12th and 5th centuries B.C., it might be inferred that the conception that an “aryan" is a better man originated in the Indian subcontinent.
 But no sense of racial and ethnic bias can be perceived in the Vedic usage of “arya’ and “anarya”—the two words are used to express moral, social, and spiritual status.
-An arya is a man who enjoys high social status because he is moral and spiritual; an anarya is a man who is immoral and unspiritual.
-The Rigveda contains discussion of several battles between kingdoms and clans, and the enemies are often referred as “dasyu” (demon) and “dasa” (slave), but these two words are free of racial and ethnic prejudices—in several instances, the people who are described as “dasyu” and “dasa” are the progeny of the same parents or clans, who, for any reason, religious, political, or something else, have become rebellious.
+An arya is a man who enjoys high social status because he is moral and spiritual.
+An anarya is a man who is immoral and unspiritual.
+The Rigveda contains discussion of several battles between kingdoms and clans, and the enemies are often referred to as “dasyu” (demon) and “dasa” (slave), but these two words are free of racial and ethnic prejudices.
+In many cases, the people who are described as “dasyu” and “dasa” are the progeny of the same parents or clans.
+For some reason, they became rebellious and were branded with the label of “dasyu” or “dasa”.

 Thursday, September 24, 2020

-There are two kinds of cultures: those that are designed for offense, innovation, and rapid progress, and those that are designed for defense, traditionalism, and maintaining social hierarchy—the western culture is of the first kind and the Hindu culture is of the second kind.
+There are two kinds of cultures: those that are designed for offense, innovation, and rapid progress, and those that are designed for defense, traditionalism, and maintaining social hierarchy.
+The West is a culture of the first kind and the Hindus are a culture of the second kind.